lightscapevr/website/markdown/getting-started-quest.md

-If you hit this problem, you need either to disable sleep mode manually in the system, or to install a third-party application to do it with one click (e.g. Amphetamine on PC/Mac, Caffeine on Mac, etc.).
+If you hit this problem, you need either to disable sleep mode manually in the system, or to install a third-party application to do it with one click (e.g. Amphetamine Mac/PC, Caffeine Mac/PC, etc.).